stomperlp/pathfinder/README.md

 Command	          Description

-:q  or quit	      # Quit the application
+- :q  or quit	      # Quit the application
-:b  or background # Set a background image
+- :b  or background # Set a background image
-:d  or debug      # Toggle debug mode
+- :d  or debug      # Toggle debug mode
-:c	or creature   # Create or edit a character
+- :c	or creature   # Create or edit a character
-:w	or wall       # Place a wall
+- :w	or wall       # Place a wall
-:e	or entity     # Place a generic entity (Please use :c or :w) :r  or roll	      # Roll dice (e.g., roll 2d6+1)
+- :e	or entity     # Generic entity manipulation (Delete)
+- :r  or roll	      # Roll dice (e.g., roll 2d6+1)
-:g	or grid       # Change grid orientation (Instable) :gm or gamemaster # Toggle gamemaster mode
+- :g	or grid       # Change grid orientation (Instable)
+- :gm or gamemaster # Toggle gamemaster mode
-:i  or init	      # Manage initiative order
+- :i  or init	      # Manage initiative order
-:h  or help	      # Show available commands
+- :h  or help	      # Show available commands
-:cl or clear      # Clear the command log and history :t  or theme # Show or choose all available themes
+- :cl or clear      # Clear the command log and history
+- :t  or theme # Show or choose all available themes

 **Arguments**

-:c
+- :c
   - delete            # deletes the selected Character(s)
   - size <int>        # set the size of selected Character(s)
   - speed <int>       # set the speed of selected Character(s)
   - armorclass <int>  # set the Armor Class of selected Character(s)
   - maxHealth <int>   # set the Max Health of selected Character(s)
   - ~~initative <int>   # set the initiative of selected Character(s)~~ (deprecated)

-:h
+- :h
   - <command> # get additional information about a spesific command

-:i
+- :i
   - add     # add the selected Characters from the initiative order
   - remove  # remove the selected Characters from the initiative order
   - clear   # clear the initiative order
   - show    # toggles wether or not the initiative placing is shown at the Characters

-:r
+- :r
   - <dice>

-:t
+- :t
   - <theme> # choose a theme by it's name
+- :w

+  - delete            # deletes the selected Wall(s)
+- :e
+  - delete # deletes the selected Entit(y/ies)

 For a full list of commands and options, see the source code in main/Consol.java.